ravencaio/task-manager-gui/README.md

 - Compile to .exe

 ## Usage
-Install requirements, you can type ``pip install -r requirements.txt`` on your terminal
+Install requirements; you can type ``pip install -r requirements.txt`` on your terminal to complete this step Run ``taskmanager.py``
-Run ``taskmanager.py``

 ## Task storage